 Because of their size and the environmental regulations, you can’t throw totes away when you’re done with them.
 Instead, arrange for pickup of empty totes by calling a tote container company.
 Companies like Schuetz offer a tote recycling program that takes the burden off your shoulders.
 However, totes must be in an acceptable condition or you could incur costly fees.

-To be acceptable, totes must be returned in full compliance with all DOT, TDG and EPA regulations, including the following:
+To be considered acceptable, totes must be returned in full compliance with all DOT, TDG and EPA regulations, including the following:

 - At minimum, totes must be “drip-dry” empty (no more than 1 gallon of product in bottom of tote; no liquid comes out when the valve is open)